 Look for Facebook groups, Meetup groups, or online forums that have both new and experienced coders and join them.

 When you surround yourself with others like you, you’ll feel more inspired and motivated to get through the course and find your dream job.

 Most coding camps allow potential applicants to tour the area.
 Some boot camps even hold free events for people interested in becoming a student.
 Since you’re going to spend a lot of time at the boot camp, make sure to visit the school so you know what to expect.

 Nowadays, you can find out almost anything about someone on the web.
 Tech companies that are interested in working with you will look you up online.

 If you have an online presence, make sure it’s clean.
 Have some unsavory photos of yourself from last year’s Christmas party on your Facebook wall?
 Consider deleting them.

 Once you’ve made sure there’s nothing online that could affect your chances of getting hired, set-up a LinkedIn account or even your own website.
 It can take a while for professional profiles to get indexed by Google, so setting up a business page before Boot Camp can pay off.

 Remember, after you complete a coding boot camp, you’re going to want to take your new knowledge and begin applying for tech jobs.
 Instead of waiting until you’re done with camp, consider preparing now.

 Your hard work and preparation will pay off in the long run, once you’ve landed your dream job and the big salary that comes with it.
+Need some inspiration to get started?
 Read our student success stories.